 Cellulitis of the Eye in Children

-What is cellulitis of the eye?
+What is cellulitis of the eye in children?
 Cellulitis is a serious type of infection and inflammation.
 It can occur in various parts of the body.
 When it occurs in the eyelid and tissues in the front part of the eye area, it’s called pre-septal cellulitis.
 When it occurs behind and around the eye in the eye socket (orbit), it’s called orbital cellulitis.
 Both of these conditions are serious.
 If your child has either, he or she needs medical treatment right away.

-What causes cellulitis of the eye?
+What causes cellulitis of the eye in a child?

 The most common cause of cellulitis of the eye is an infection with bacteria.
 The most common bacteria that cause them include: